 I’ll briefly describe two of them here, but you can read this in-depth article to see how these contrasts with other top project management tools.

-Monday is a simple yet effective work operating system that allows remote teams to manage projects on one shared platform and get access to all tasks, progress updates, and budget approvals.
-It has an impressive feature set (Gantt chart, Kanban, docs, etc.), so Monday can be a good solution for small and medium businesses, too.
+Monday is a simple yet effective work operating system that allows remote teams to manage projects on one shared platform and get access to all tasks, progress updates, and budget approvals needed for business development.
+It has an impressive feature set (Gantt chart, a Kanban tool, docs, etc.), so Monday can be a good solution for small and medium businesses, too.

 - There’s a great variety of pre-made templates for managing projects of all sizes and niches.